UTM-AdmiJW/DLSM-Trip-Tracking-PoF/README.md

 - This project follows **Feature first approach** for file structure.
 Directly under the `lib` directory is the features like `dashboard`, `trip_tracking`, `common` and so on.

 - Each feature directory should have a `index.dart` file that exports all the required files in that directory.
 Other features should ever only import from the `index.dart` file.
-Do not import files from internal directories of a feature.
+Do not import the `index.dart` of feature `A` from files in feature `A` - This is how circular dependencies are easily created.
+Use relative imports instead in that case.

 - Follow flutter naming convention.
 Directories and files should be named in `lowercase_with_underscores` format.
 The same goes for files.
 For classes, use `UpperCamelCase` format.

 - When using riverpod, there should be 2 types of providers:

     **1. Services**

-    Services are singleton objects that contain reusable logic.
+    Services are singleton objects that contain reusable logic (which can be business logic).
 For example, `TripTrackingService` that provides methods to start and stop trip tracking.

     - Services are provided the simplest provider type: `Provider`.